Sheriff Wayne Woo

 He has also served in the Training Division as a use of force instructor, teaching defensive tactics, impact weapons, and firearms training.
 He's spent over 1,000 hours teaching at the Sheriff's Office and Sierra College.

-In 2013 he transferred to the Field Operations Division, where he served until February of 2017, when Sheriff Devon Bell appointed him to Undersheriff.
+In 2013, he transferred to the Field Operations Division, where he served until February 2017, when Sheriff Devon Bell appointed him as his Undersheriff.
 As Undersheriff, he managed the Sheriff's Office's budget and the day-to-day operations of the entire multi-faceted agency.

 Wayne had spent over five years at every level of the Placer County Sheriff's Office, and when Sheriff Devon Bell announced his impending retirement, Wayne felt called to lead the agency.
 Wayne was elected the 29th Sheriff of Placer County in June 2022.

-In addition to his duties at the Sheriff's office, Wayne currently serves as a general board member of the Placer Sheriff's Activities League, PSAL, a non-profit organization dedicated to ending child abuse and neglect.
-Wayne is a past board member of KidsFirst and the Child Abuse Prevention Council of Placer Count.
-These organizations support his keen interest in early childhood intervention.
+In addition to his duties at the Sheriff's Office, Wayne currently serves as a general board member of the Placer Sheriff's Activities League, PSAL.
+He is also a past board member of KidsFirst and the Child Abuse Prevention Council of Placer County.
+These organizations are dedicated to ending child abuse and neglect, supporting his keen interest in early childhood intervention.

-Wayne resides in Newcastle with his wife and three children and is a graduate of Bella Vista High School in Fair Oaks, CA. He received his master's degree in Criminal Justice Management from the University of Nevada, Reno.
+Wayne graduated from Bella Vista High School in Fair Oaks, CA, and received his master's in Criminal Justice Management from the University of Nevada, Reno.
+Wayne resides in Newcastle with his wife.
+He is a father of three and grandfather of 2.
 A lover of the outdoors, Wayne can often be found mountain biking, trail running, or teeing off on the golf course.